Same Day Service/Drop-in Support

 We make every attempt to maintain our posted office hours.
 However, drop-in offices may be closed due to unforeseen circumstances.
 If you need to talk to someone, contact Counseling and Psychological Services at 212-854-2878 during normal business hours or to reach the clinician-on-call after hours.

 Disability Services offers drop-in hours.
 Drop-in hours are held on the main floor of Wien Hall, 411 West 116th Street, Suite 108A.
-Drop-in dates for Fall 2019 are Tuesday, September 3 through Wednesday, December 11.
+Drop-in dates for Spring 2020 are Tuesday, January 21 through Wednesday, May 6.
 Drop-in hours are as follows:

 Drop-in hours are contingent on the availability of Disability Services staff.
 In inclement weather, it is best to call us at 212-854-2388 to inquire about the availability of drop-in hours for that day.
 Please note drop-in hours will not be held March 16 through March 20 (Spring Break week).